numbas/editor-docs/source/question-parts.rst

         A `regular expression <https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Regular_Expressions>`_ defining the strings to be accepted as correct.
 If you just want to accept a single string, just writing it out here should work.
 IF there are several valid answers, separate them with a `|` character.

     Correct answer
-        A representative correct answer string to display to the student, in case they press the "Reveal answers" button.
+        A representative correct answer string to display to the student, in case they press the :guilabel:`Reveal answers` button.

 Choose one from a list / Choose several from a list / Match choices with answers
 --------------------------------------------------------------------------------